IQ404/study-notes/README.md

 - Linus created a free, open-source version of the unix kernel called the Linux kernel.

   A kernel here is a component of OS that communicate with the hardware through device drivers.
-Kernel acts as an API and provide higher-level abstractions for the device drivers.
+Kernel acts as an API for other components via system calls.
+Kernel provides higher-level abstractions for the device drivers.
 Programs and other components don’t poke hardware directly, they call into the kernel.

 - GNU is a free/open-source Unix-like OS (a re-implementation of Unix).